txoof/crowd_pong/README.md

 # crowd_pong
+.
 Live-Red-Green
 provided as an ipython notebook (can be dumped into standard python
-Requirements: OpenCV, Python 2.7, OpenCV wraper for python, numpy, ipython notebook
+Requirements: OpenCV, Python 2.7, OpenCV wraper for python, numpy

 Press "q" to quit the video stream